pangealab/gaia/README.md

 # Overview

-Terraform is used to create infrastructure as shown:
+Terraform is used to create the following infrastructure:

 ![Network Diagram](./docs/network-diagram.png)